swannodette/baduk/_posts/2016-08-04-us-go-congress-day5.markdown

 After the review I poked my head into Feng Yun's invasion lecture but I was a bit too unfocused today to stick around.
-Downstairs I spotted Nathan and friend in a Rengo game which I observed for a little while.
+Downstairs I spotted Nathan and a friend in a Rengo game which I observed for a little while.
 Nathan's side won.
 When they wandered off I took a second to work on a blog post and Brady Daniels came by to say hello.
 We chatted about our US Open games - he lost to Keith Arnold